+- expectations for school readiness;

+- child development;

+- the potential effect of transitions on children and families;

-- the effect of trauma on parent-child relationships; and - a variety of parenting practices.
+- the effect of trauma on parent-child relationships; and

+- a variety of parenting practices.

-34. Ensure that systems, supports and resources are in place to address professional development, program environment and partnerships related to supporting positive parent-child relationships
+31. Ensure that systems, supports and resources are in place to address professional development, program environment and partnerships related to supporting positive parent-child relationships